bridgecrewio/terraform-provider-bridgecrew/docs/resources/simple_policy.md

 sidebar_current: "docs-bridgecrew-resource_simple_policy"

 description: |-
-Create a new custom security policy for Bridgecrew
+Create a new custom 'simple' security policy for the Bridgecrew Platform
 ---

 # bridgecrew_simple_policy

-Use this resource to create new custom policies for the Bridgecrew platform <https://www.bridgecrew.cloud/incidents>.
+Use this resource to create new "simple" custom policies for the Bridgecrew platform <https://www.bridgecrew.cloud/incidents>.
 For more details on this API see their online API documentation <https://docs.bridgecrew.io/reference/savepolicy>.